peterzimon/docs-api/handlebars-themes/routing/channels.md

 <br>

-If you're still not sure which would be the best fit, drop by the [Ghost Forums](https://forum.ghost.org) and share what structure you're hoping to accomplish.
+If you're still not sure which is the best fit for you, drop by the [Ghost Forums](https://forum.ghost.org) and share what structure you're hoping to accomplish.
 There's a large community of Ghost developers around to help.